danielnewman09/BBB-PRU-ADC/Integrated_Edge_Device/README.md

 # Integrated Edge Device

-The purpose of this is to document the development of an edge device which can acquire, parse, publish, and analyze vibration data
+The purpose of this is to document the development of an edge device which can acquire, parse, publish, and analyze vibration data.
+The instructions on this repository are specific to the Beaglebone platform and have been tested on the Beaglebone Black and Pocketbeagle.

 ## Preparing the Beaglebone